About Almonty Industries

 Almonty, through its wholly-owned subsidiary, Woulfe Mining Corp, owns a 100% interest in the Almonty Korea Tungsten Project (AKT) located in South Korea.

 The Almonty Korea Tungsten deposit (Sangdong Mine) hosts one of the largest tungsten resources in the world.
 AKT was the leading global tungsten producer for more than 40 years and it has the potential to produce 50% of the world’s Tungsten supply (ex-China output).
 Almonty’s Sangdong Mine Project is becoming a hot topic for resource experts, miners, investors, shareholders and other interested parties around the globe.
 Almonty recently completed its Pilot Plant at Sangdong Mine and site construction of production facilities is underway.
 Almonty’s commitment to economic and community development will surely contribute to guiding the “Pride of Korea” back on track.

 Almonty Korea Moly (AKM) is a large molybdenite-quartz vein stockwork deposit in the Sangdong area and close to the Sangdong tungsten project of AKT.
 Reserve estimations shows a higher grade zone of 16 M tonnes grading 0.4% MoS2 or a global resource of 120 Mt grading 0.13% MoS2.

-Due to the size of this deposit further exploration will be conducted but it is potentially a viable deposit that can share mining and processing infrastructures with the Almonty Korea Tungsten project.
+Due to the size of this deposit further exploration will be conducted and it is potentially a viable deposit that can share mining and processing infrastructures with the Almonty Korea Tungsten project.

 Almonty is pursuing other growth opportunities via acquisitions, where it can apply its knowledge and strength in depth to create additional value for all stakeholders.
 The company’s focus remains on past producing mines, operations that are on care and maintenance, tailings stockpiles and other situations where near-term production and positive cash flow can be achieved.